 Take the case of Veeam Software, a data protection software company.
-Before the team had an RFP Response Library, said Charles Clark, director of solutions architects for Veeam Software for North America, “chaos ruled the land.”
-Clark, a guest on an Ombud webinar, said his team was using a patchwork of different solutions during the bid-writing process, including Word documents and spreadsheets.
+Before the team had an RFP Response Library, said Charles Clarke, Senior Director of Solutions Architects for North America, “chaos ruled the land.”
+Clarke, a guest on an Ombud webinar, said his team was using a patchwork of different solutions during the bid-writing process, including Word documents and spreadsheets.

 “It was just a big mess,” he said. “ We had real challenges around consistency in responses, and the up-to-dateness of technical responses that were potentially binding in an agreement we were making with a customer.”

 It also took a lot of time; that was a problem because at Veeam, there aren’t dedicated RFP response writers — the sellers own the bid process.